miker704/Strife/patches.md

     - Restyled styles for Server Container.
     - Switched to SCSS Vars for styles for Channels Container.
     - Restyled styles for Channels Container.
+    - Switched to SCSS Vars for styles for HomePage Header NavBar.

 ## Backend Changes